 • 1 cup broccoli, chopped small bite size

-• 3 cups cold, cooked long grain rice
+• 3 cups cold, day-old long grain rice or medium grain rice

 • 1 medium tomato, seeded and chopped